py-bbn

 List of message pass.

-Get the domains of each variable/node from the potentials.
+Derive the domains of each variable/node from the CPT specifications.

 Parameters: